List of Places to Access Quick Loans in Kenya

 11. Fuliza Mpesa

 Fuliza M-Pesa is not a loan service but an overdraft facility by Safaricom and NCBA Bank.
-It is available to all registered M-Pesa users and allows them to make payments or send money even when they do not have money in their M-Pesa account.
+It is available to all registered M-Pesa users and allows them to make payments or send money even when they do not have money.

 To register for Fuliza, dial *234# and select 1 to opt-in.
 After registration, you will immediately receive an overdraft limit.
 Since this is an overdraft service, it is automatically deducted every time you top up money in your M-Pesa to pay for your loan.

-That is a massive list of banks that the central bank of Kenya regulates.
-Most of these loans are short-term quick loans with one month repayment period.
+The Central Bank of Kenya regulates that massive list of banks.
+Most of these loans are short-term quick loans with one one-month repayment period.
 However, the loans can be extended up to 3 years, depending on the loan amount borrowed.

 Traditional loan apps